Recommended preparation

 22 minuiapi-designreactcompositioninterviews

-Use this component API design interview practice map to define React props, events, slots, state ownership, accessibility contracts, styling surfaces, and direct UI drill follow-ups.
+Use this component API design interview practice map to define React props, events, a decision matrix, interactive API surface trade-offs, TypeScript guardrails, library patterns, accessibility contracts, styling surfaces, and drill-reviewed follow-ups.

 Menu